-UNDERSTANDING THE PORTFOLIO
+3. UNDERSTANDING THE PORTFOLIO

-During completion of the portfolio, biomedical scientists will be gathering evidence of Continuing Professional Development (CPD) and competence to practice through the post-registration training they undertake, and experience they gain in practice.
-This meets the fundamental requirements of continuing registration with the HCPC, i.e. compliance with the following areas:

-- Professional autonomy and accountability - Professional relationships - Identification and assessment of health and social care needs - > Formulation and delivery of plans and strategies for meeting health and social care needs - > Critical evaluation of the impact of, or response to, the registrant's actions - Knowledge, understanding and skills

-Each of the modules within the discipline specific portfolio requires the candidate to demonstrate knowledge and competence elements of their practice at a postgraduate level in their specialty.
+- 3.1.
+During completion of the portfolio, biomedical scientists will be gathering evidence of Continuing Professional Development (CPD) and competence to practice through the post-registration training they will undertake, and experience they are gaining in practice.
+This meets the fundamental requirements of continuing registration with the HCPC, i.e. compliance with the following areas: - Professional autonomy and accountability - Professional relationships - Identification and assessment of health and social care needs - Formulation and delivery of plans and strategies for meeting health and social care needs - Critical evaluation of the impact of, or response to, the registrant's actions - Knowledge, understanding and skills - 3.2.
+Each of the modules within the discipline specific portfolio requires the candidate to demonstrate knowledge and competence elements of their practice at a postgraduate level in their specialty. - 3.3.
+Reference to 'a range of sample types' can include blood, serum, plasma, urine, CSF, other fluids and tissues as appropriate to the routine investigation within the discipline, either as a main discipline (e.g. Haematology or Clinical Biochemistry) or a combination of disciplines (e.g. Blood Sciences).
+It also includes by inference, the knowledge and competence required to assess the suitability of the sample under investigation, for example lipaemic, inadequate, haemolysed, inappropriately labelled, transported, or stored samples within a specific sample type and for analysis using specific equipment.

+3.4.
 Internal assessments

-It is the responsibility of the trainer(s) to ensure that the learning outcomes described on p7-8 are met through elements described below.
-Evidence is generated through the internal assessment of training, knowledge, application of knowledge in practice and competence that will be externally assessed as part of examining the candidate's suitability for the award of an IBMS Specialist Diploma.
+It is the responsibility of the trainer(s) to ensure that the learning outcomes described in Section 2 are met through elements a) and b) below.
+Evidence is generated through the internal assessment of training and filed in a single specialist portfolio of evidence that will be externally assessed as part of examining the candidate's suitability for the award of an IBMS Specialist Diploma.
 Once completed the elements of the module must be signed off by the trainer.

-The candidates competence will be signed off in each module on the reflective documents provided and signed by the training officer or individual who assessed the individuals laboratory competence.
+a.
 Questions set by trainer

-The learning outcomes in each module do not constitute questions, the training officer must set questions that will demonstrate the candidates knowledge, understanding and application of the stated learning outcomes, these should reflect the candidates experiences.
-Each module requires the assessment of the application of knowledge and understanding primarily through the answering of questions set by the trainer on the stated subject areas indicated by the aims at the beginning of each module as well as the learning outcomes.
-The portfolio is not prescriptive about the type of assessment, which may be done via an oral tutorial, written questions or other suitable task as long as the evidence is provided.
-(Please note: Essays are NOT a suitable form of assessment).
+Each module requires the assessment of the application of knowledge and understanding primarily through the answering of questions set by the trainer on the stated subject areas indicated by the aims at the beginning of each module.
+The portfolio is not prescriptive about the type of assessment which may be done via an oral tutorial, written questions or other suitable task.
+(Please note: Essays are NOT considered a suitable form of assessment).